Hadash: Current formation

+Electoral history

-In its first electoral test, Hadash won five seats, an increase of one from Rakah's four.
+In its first electoral test in 1977, Hadash won five seats, an increase of one from Rakah's four.
 But in the next elections in 1981 the party was reduced to four seats.

+Hadash's 'monopoly' as the only Arab-focused party was ended by the formation of the Progressive List for Peace in 1984.
+The two parties had a bitter rivalry.
+Hadash called for voters to 'eliminate' the Progressives.
+The Progressives claimed that the actions of Hadash were akin to 'fascism, Nazism, and the Gush Emunim'.
+Hadash accused the Progressives of being set up on the command of the PLO, as well as being CIA agents.
+Hadash quoted members of the Progressives as to why they refused to sign a surplus-vote agreement with them.
+Uri Avnery said that "the Progressive List was formed to rescue the Arabs from the Rakah prison”.

 It maintained its four seats in the 1984 elections, gaining another MK when Muhammed Wattad defected from Mapam in 1988.
 The 1988 election resulted in another four-seat haul, though the party lost a seat when Charlie Biton broke away to establish Black Panthers as an independent faction on 25 December 1990.
 The 1992 elections saw the party remain at three seats.

 In the 1996 elections the party ran a joint list with Balad.
 Together they won five seats, but split during the Knesset term, with Hadash reduced to three seats.
 The 1999 elections saw them maintain three seats, with Barakeh and Issam Makhoul replacing Ahmad Sa'd and Saleh Saleem.

 In the 2003 elections Hadash ran on another joint list, this time with Ahmed Tibi's Ta'al. The list won three seats, but again split during the parliamentary session, leaving Hadash with two MKs, Barakeh and Makhoul.

 In the 2006 elections Hadash won three seats, with Hana Sweid and Dov Khenin entering the Knesset alongside Barakeh.
 The party won an additional seat in the 2009 elections, taken by Afu Agbaria.

-In January 2015, former Knesset speaker Avraham Burg joined Hadash.